GravityPDF/gravity-pdf-documentation/docs/v6/developers/filters/gfpdf_maybe_attach_to_notification.md

 }, 10, 5 );
 ```

 The above isn't really useful though.
-The below sample will attach any PDF with a name containing the word 'Submission' to any Gravity Form notification on form #5:
+The below sample will attach any PDF with a name containing the word 'Submission' to any Gravity Forms notification on form #5:

 ```
 add_filter( 'gfpdf_maybe_attach_to_notification', function( $attach, $notification, $settings, $entry, $form ) {